In a nutshell

 - Eating and drinking: Eating out in London is expensive.
 In a London restaurant, you can expect to pay 17 to 21 pounds for one person.
 If you eat international cuisine or snacks like fish and chips, you can get away much cheaper.

-All in all, with luck and flexibility, you can travel to London for a good 250 Euros.
+All in all, with luck and flexibility, you can travel to London for a good 250 pounds.
 But then you really have to watch your budget.
-We would rather calculate with 500 to 600 euros.
+We would rather calculate with 500 to 600 pounds.

 Is London in 3 days worth it with children?